Samic8/samdawson.dev/src/articles/min-media-queries.md

 }
 ```

 I realized using min-width only queries helps me think in a mobile first way.
-All of the queries start at the smallest resolution and then you only do overrides from there.
-I find that it also reduces duplication compared to my min/max approach, e.g. if I don't override "sm" size then it will flow through to the larger size media queries too.
+All of the queries start at the smallest resolution and then I only do overrides from there.
+I find that it also reduces duplication compared to my min/max approach _e.g._ if I don't override "sm" size then it will flow through to larger screens as well.

 ## Specificity and @media